tradingstrategy-ai/docs/source/learn/portfolio-construction-model.rst

 What is Portfolio Construction?
 -------------------------------

-Portfolio construction is the process of selecting securities optimally to achieve maximum returns while taking minimum risk.
+Portfolio construction a :term:`trading strategy method <trading strategy>` of selecting securities optimally to achieve maximum returns while taking minimum risk.

 It involves understanding how different asset classes, funds, and weightings impact each other and an investor's objectives

 Portfolio construction has several phases